What is TweetDelete?

 Why do my old tweets keep getting deleted?

 TweetDelete is an automated service and runs on your account every few days.
 Once you've activated TweetDelete, it will check your account periodically for new tweets that have become older than the age you specified and it will delete them for you.
 You are free to disable Tweetdelete at any time.

 How do I turn off TweetDelete?

 Signing into our site with the Twitter account TweetDelete is active on will give you an option to disable it.
-Alternatively, you can revoke permissions for our app via Twitter's settings page
+If there's a problem with our site, you can also revoke permissions for our app via Twitter's settings page

 (annoyingly not available from mobile devices) - this makes it impossible for TweetDelete to use your account in future.